fukuda-lab/cname_cloaking/README.md

-# This repository includes some complemental materials for our project on detecting CNAME cloaking based trackers.
+a This repository includes some complemental materials for our project on detecting CNAME cloaking based trackers.

-A list of sites using CNAME cloaking based tracking (as of Jan 2020) Site_CNAME-cloaking-based-tracking.csv
+* A list of sites using CNAME cloaking based tracking (as of Jan 2020): Site_CNAME-cloaking-based-tracking.csv

+***

 Please refer the following paper when you quote our work.